 The project will be centred on Reading and will enable hundreds of residents to benefit from an extensive programme of activities to boost their mental health, skills, and relationships.

-Thrive supported the bid as part of the Reading Gardening for Health and Wellbeing Network (RG4HWN) alongside 10 other organisations, including Reading Voluntary Action.
+Thrive supported the bid as part of the Reading Green Wellbeing Network (formerly known as the Reading Gardening for Health and Wellbeing Network - RG4HWN) alongside 10 other organisations, including Reading Voluntary Action.

 One aim of the project is to improve connections between local organisations and enable social prescribers to link people to services in the community